crossplane/crossplane/docs/guides/composition-revisions.md

 indent: true
 ---

+# Composition Revisions

 This guide discusses the use of "Composition Revisions" to safely make and roll back changes to a Crossplane [`Composition`][composition-type].
 It assumes familiarity with Crossplane, and particularly with [Composition][composition-term].

-> Composition Revisions are an __alpha feature__.
-They are not yet recommended
+> Composition Revisions are an [__alpha feature__][compositionrevision-v1alpha1].
-> for production use, and are disabled by default.
+> They are not yet recommended for production use, and are disabled by default.

 A `Composition` configures how Crossplane should reconcile a Composite Resource (XR).
 Put otherwise, when you create an XR the selected `Composition` determines